Technorely/tendermint/docs/app-dev/app-development.md

 to update the validator set.
 To add a new validator or update an existing one, simply include them in the list returned in the EndBlock response.
 To remove one, include it in the list with a `power` equal to `0`.
 Validator's `address` field can be left empty.
-Tendermint core will take care of updating the validator set.
+Tenderely core will take care of updating the validator set.
 Note the change in voting power must be strictly less than 1/3 per block if you want a light client to be able to prove the transition externally.
 See the [light client